“Well, raggedy man… aren’t we a pair?”

 There are a lot of Wastelander groups and forums dedicated to preparing newbies.
 Introduce yourself!
 The people are all really friendly and helpful but the sense of humour is often ridiculous and sarcastic- it’s meant in jest. 😉 If you have a question, check it hasn’t been asked a million times before.

-Other groups dedicated to cars, outfits, LGBT+ community, diversity, curvy costumes, singles, ride sharing and much more exist but as some are private, it’s a good idea to search the main two first.
+Other groups dedicated to cars, outfits, LGBT+ community, diversity, curvy costumes, singles, ride sharing and much more exist but as some are private, it’s a good idea to search the main ones first.
 Often people will introduce their group on those pages.

 How are you getting to the Wasteland and how will you transport your supplies?